Hamzah-Manzoor/Hamzah-Manzoor/README.md

 <h3 align="center">A passionate Software Engineer from Pakistan.</h3>

-- 🔭 I’m currently working on [Unity In Threads (FYP)](https://github.com/Hamzah-Manzoor/Unity-In-Threads/tree/Development)
+- 🔭 I’m currently working on Django Projects

-- 🌱 I’m currently learning **Android Development and AI.**
+- 🌱 I’m currently learning **Python and Django.**

 - 📫 How to reach me **hamzahmanzoor8@gmail.com**